DigitalBubblegum/pokedexapp/README.md

-#Simple pokedex
+# Simple pokedex

-this is a project to build a simple pokedex with the pokeApi.
+This is a project to build a simple pokedex with the pokeApi.